Updated: May 15

 Policymakers can announce either a temporary drop in tax rates (in this context) or a future hike.
 Both alternatives have similar dynamics, the main resultant being an increase in future inflation expectations during a time period where nominal interest rates remain static close to ZLB.
 From the Fisher Equation , perceived real interest rates decline due to positive inflation, and current consumption rises as the willingness to save falls, explained by the Euler Equation .
 The latter policy alternative, i.e. a future rate hike, should be made budget neutral by also incorporating an income tax cut whereas the former policy creates budget deficits.
 The element of surprise is crucial to explain the momentum of the policy measure with regards to its intended effects.
 Under rational conditions, agents will incorporate government policies within their forecasts of (in this context) inflation hikes.
 If they fully anticipate the intended effects of a policy change, they shall re-optimize and dissolve any time lags of adjustment.
 Thus, the Policy Ineffectiveness Proposition unfolds which professes the existence of “shocks” that can stimulate economic variables (Robert Lucas).

 Inferences from D’Acunto et al. (2020) using data from the harmonized European Commission Consumer Confidence survey for Germany provide an insight into the effectiveness of an unconventional fiscal policy measure executed in 2005, and forward guidance measures in 2013-14.
 In November 2005, the German government unexpectedly announced a rise in VAT from 16% to 19%, but the increase was only effective in January 2007, and hence, the government engineered a path of future price increases.
 The right panels plot these measures for the first two explicit forward guidance announcements in July 2013 and January 2014.
 The top two panels mark the fraction of consumers expecting a future price hike, and the bottom panels represent durable spending patterns.
-Contrary to theoretical conclusions, the proportion of inflation expectations and expenditure on durables remained fairly constant in the case of forward guidance, whereas it shot up as theorized for fiscal policy.
+Contrary to theoretical conclusions, the proportion of inflation expectations and expenditure on durables remained fairly constant in the case of forwarding guidance, whereas it shot up as theorized for fiscal policy.
 Average treatment effects aimed to isolate heterogeneous demographics and to assess counterfactuals matched German households with general European consumers, revealing significantly identical results.

 Monetary policy and in particular, forward guidance, face time inconsistency which counters its effects from full realization.
 Forward guidance is also termed Odyssean, a metaphor for Odysseus and his attempts to direct his crew to stabilize the course of the ship in wake of the Sirens, as he is tied to the mast.
-A commitment to hold on to lower interest bounds for a longer time leads to inflation overshoot in the future.
+A commitment to hold on to lower interest bounds for a longer time leads to an inflation overshoot in the future.
 The costs of higher inflation may look insignificant during a deep recession, but when forward guidance takes form, an economic slump is in the past, and price hikes will be a costly affair.
 If a government argumentatively refuses to negotiate with hostage-takers, it will have to negotiate nevertheless if such a situation unfolds.
-Assuming the existence of a short term trade-off between inflation and unemployment (The Phillips Curve), attempts by monetary authorities to reduce unemployment but only by increasing inflation may be rendered ineffective if workers’ inflation expectations match with the policy at hand.
+Assuming the existence of a short-term trade-off between inflation and unemployment (The Phillips Curve), attempts by monetary authorities to reduce unemployment but only by increasing inflation may be rendered ineffective if workers’ inflation expectations match with the policy at hand.
 Thus, they re-optimize and the economy faces higher inflation.
 Commitment to a particular policy rate targeting and removing the option to deviate in the future shall establish the credibility of the monetary authority.

 Forward guidance measures insinuate a paradox, where greater the credibility, the lower is its effectiveness.
 Haberis, et.al (2017) illustrate this puzzle by simulating a deep recession, driving interest rates to ZLB.
 Here, separate measures under perfect and imperfect credibility lead to changes in inflation, output gap, policy rates, and consumer spending.